-Unless you’ve been living under a rock for the past couple years, you’ve surely heard of Candy Crush Saga, My Talking Tom, or Homescapes.
+Unless you’ve been living under a rock for the past couple of years, you’ve surely heard of Candy Crush Saga, Project Makeover, or Homescapes.
 You probably even know their publishers.
 Surely they didn’t become a-class games overnight but have applied certain marketing and ad strategies to reach success.

 And what is most important with marketing an app?

 Creatives are arguably what makes or breaks your app.
 It’s the decision-maker for users.

 The success of big names doesn’t have to be a mystery, it takes a quick creative analysis, and you can already get a clue about what they’re doing right and implement your own UA strategies.
 In this detailed ad analysis report, we will be comparing Playrix, King, MoonActive, Magic Tavern, Inc, MeetJoy Studios data for both Android and iOS to see what approaches they’ve applied.

 If you are a UA manager this report will be helpful for you in planning future campaigns.
 We will be showing the creative trends using Top Game Advertisers we have mentioned above, so you can get an idea about what top competitors are doing and how they’re doing it.